Dronehub/interceptor/README.md

 If `display_before_start` is set, then before the launch the application name and parameters actually passed to it will be displayed on stdout.

+If `notify_about_actions` is set, then interceptor will print out each case an action is attempted.

 ### The intercept command